How can you make a contribution to your Living Super account?

 There are a number of conditions that you must meet in order to be eligible to claim a tax deduction for your personal contributions to super.
 You can claim a tax deduction if:

 In addition, you must give a notice to ING Living Super within certain time frames.
-Further age based restrictions apply if you are under 18 years old or are 75 years old or more.
+Furthermore, age based restrictions apply if you are under 18 years old or are 75 years old or more.

 If you are eligible and intend to claim a deduction for some or all of your personal contributions to ING Living Super, you are required to notify us by completing a Notice of Intent to claim or vary a deduction for personal super contributions (Notice of Intent).
 Before you can claim a deduction in your tax return we need to accept your Notice of Intent, and you need to receive an acknowledgement of your notice from us.
 The applicable contributions tax will be deducted from your account once your notice is accepted.